auchers/data-visualization-thesis/README.md

 [![preview](preview.png)](https://auchers.github.io/data-visualization-thesis/)

 ### Data sources
+Below is a table summarizing the datasources used in this work as well as where to find them.
+Further information about data processing specifics can be found [here](https://github.com/auchers/data-visualization-thesis/tree/master/nyc-data-playground).

 Data Source | Description
 ------|------
 [PLUTO tax lot database](https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-pluto-mappluto.page) | This dataset details all of the tax lots in the 5 boroughs and details properties such as ‘owner,’ ‘building class’, ‘land class’, ‘address’, etc.
-[Building Footprints](https://data.cityofnewyork.us/Housing-Development/Building-Footprints/nqwf-w8eh) | PLUTO has a lot of amazing information, but unfortunately the lots are too large for our analysis -- we need information at the building level, so we also needed this shapefile of all 1 million+ NYC buildings
+[Building Footprints](https://data.cityofnewyork.us/Housing-Development/Building-Footprints/nqwf-w8eh) | Shapefile of all 1 million+ NYC buildings footprints.
+Used as main datasource for identifying potential buildings favorable to green roof development.
 [Existing Green Roofs](https://github.com/tnc-ny-science/NYC_GreenRoofMapping/tree/master/greenroof_gisdata/20180403_greenroof_gte50px_0x5m/polygons) | This dataset was expertly put together by Michael Treglia at The Nature Conservancy.
 He was able to use existing datasets, as well as satellite imagery to identify existing green roofs of NYC
 [NYC Neighborhood Boundaries](https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-nynta.page) | This dataset contains a list of all Neighborhood Tabulation Areas (NTAs) and their associated geometries.
 This allowed me to get the neighborhood name for each building.
-[Surface Temperatures]() | This is a raster data set of LANDSAT satellite remote sensors picking up surface temperatures in New York City for an average summer day in 2011. |
+[Surface Temperatures](http://urbansystemslab.com/publications/) | This is a raster data set of LANDSAT satellite remote sensors picking up surface temperatures in New York City for an average summer day in 2011. |
 [CSO Overflow Count](http://openseweratlas.tumblr.com/) | This data, which originally comes from NYC Department of Environmental Protections, was curated and pulled out of the original pdf reports and into [shapefiles](https://drive.google.com/file/d/1y8sBQiHD6gxS6dx6Civ0_vKXLdVzSNP6/view) by  ‘Open Sewer Atlas NYC.’
 It includes the over 450 CSO outfalls, including the annual volume of CSO discharge and number of events per year, from 2006, 2013, 2014, 2015 and 2016 datasets (pulled from the 2014, 2015 and 2016 [NYC DEP reports](http://www.nyc.gov/html/dep/html/harborwater/spdes_bmp_report_2010.shtml)).
 Mapbox tilesets - [3D Building Data](https://www.mapbox.com/studio/tilesets/mapbox.mapbox-streets-v7/)  and   [Satellite Imagery](https://www.mapbox.com/studio/tilesets/mapbox.satellite/) | Used directly from Mapbox in order to give context to the work